And93/protractor-puppeteer-plugin/README.md

 ## Workarounds

 1. Error: '**Error: You probably have multiple tabs open to the same origin.**' during `await browser.lighthouse('https://my-site/')`:

+**(!)** This workaround will be applied automatically, if the option `connectToBrowser: true` is set in the `protractor-puppeteer-plugin` config.
+More details about the issue: https://github.com/GoogleChrome/lighthouse/issues/3024

 ```typescript
 import {browser} from 'protractor';
 import {describe, it} from 'mocha';